 Do I Have Testicular Cancer?

-Men who develop lumps, swelling, or pain in their groin or scrotum may worry they have testicular cancer.
+Men who notice lumps, swelling, or pain in their groin or scrotum may worry they have testicular cancer.
 Here we describe the symptoms of testicular cancer and some other problems that could cause symptoms in this part of the body.
 We also include information on how to do a testicular self-exam for men who want to do so.

 Testicles are a part of the male reproductive system.
 In adult males, these 2 organs are each normally a little smaller than a golf ball.
 They are contained within a sac of skin called the scrotum, which hangs beneath the base of the penis.